-If you read Part I on chores, you learned that it IS worth the effort to teach kids to do chores.
+If you read Part 1: Why Chores Are Important, you learned that it IS worth the effort to teach kids to do chores.
 They learn self-help skills, personal skills and working together as a family.
 But is it easy?
 Unfortunately, no!
 These tips can get you started and hopefully make chore time a little easier.

 Tips for parents